Single-qubit universal classifier implemented on an ion-trap quantum device: Introduction

-The data re-uploading technique relies less on the width but more on the depth of the circuit, making it suited to run a competitive quantum classifier on a small but precise ion trap based quantum computer~\cite{PhysRevA.84.030303, Wang2021}.
-The data re-uploading scheme was also tested on classical simulators with noise models~\cite{easom_depth_2021}.
-However, a classical simulator does not necessarily captures the merits and demerits of a real QPU.
-Indeed, a classical simulator is agnostic to the QPU platform specificity, such as its native gates, and noise models are also platform dependent.
-The experimental approach presented in this work is, to the best of our knowledge, the first successful experimental implementation of the re-uploading scheme for quantum classifiers with a single-qubit quantum processor.
+The problem addressed in this paper is a supervised learning classification of synthetic data corresponding to geometrical figures as in Ref.~\cite{perez-salinas_data_2020}.
+The data re-uploading scheme for classification was already tested on classical simulators with noise environments~\cite{easom_depth_2021}.
+However, a classical simulator does not necessarily capture the merits and demerits of a real QPU.
+Indeed, a classical simulator is agnostic to the QPU platform specificity and it does not comprise implementation details such as native gates and specific noise models.
+The experimental approach presented in this work is, to the best of our knowledge, the first successful experimental implementation of the re-uploading scheme performing quantum classification with a single-qubit quantum processor.
+On the other hand, the present work accomplishes and surpasses experiments on superconducting qubits for the single-qubit approximant for function regression \cite{perez-salinas_one_2021}.

-More specifically, in this work we classify points in a multi-dimensional feature space, where the classes are defined by geometrical figures.
-The examples provided here have an increasing level of difficulty.
-We start with a simple binary classification, namely samples inside and outside a circle.
-We then proceed to deal with more difficult problems, including non-convex and disjoint non-simply connected classes, a variety of geometrical shapes, and increasing dimension of the feature spaces.
-The classification task is successfully accomplished by the same ion trap QPU in all the cases.

-The paper is structured as follows: Sec. {\sl Results} compares the result of the experiment with the ideal simulation results.
-A detailed discussion about the observations on the commonality of the classifier outcome with respect to various type of datasets is given in Sec. {\sl Discussion}.
-In Sec. {\sl Methods}, a detailed explanation of the recipe followed for the attainment of final results is presented.
+The paper is structured as follows: Sec. \ref{sec:framework} explains the experiment including both theoretical and implementation aspects.
+Sec.~\ref{sec:results} details the performance of the classifier in several examples.
+A discussion on the results is carried in Sec.~\ref{sec:discussion}.
+Some more information on experiment and results can be found in the Appendix.